 The JPB reports that all Category A and B punch list items have been satisfactorily addressed.
 The completion of the Category A and B items is a pre-requisite for substantial completion of the Electrification contract.
 Punch list walks have been completed and work is underway to complete the Category C punch list items.
-The JPB reported that approximately 32,000 Category C items remained to be corrected as of June 13, 2024.
+The JPB reported that approximately 6,000 Category C items now remain to be corrected as of July 5, 2024 as compared to the 32,000 items that remained as of June 13, 2024.